kwkeefer/hiro/.ai/project-context.md

 - **Architecture scales** - Easy to add new tool categories with direct registration

 **Key principle**: Use protocols for **organization and testing**, direct registration for **simplicity and compatibility**.

+### MCP Tool Parameter Pattern
+When creating MCP tools, follow the parameter transformation pattern (ADR-014):
+- Accept JSON strings for complex types (dicts, lists) in tool signatures
+- Use Pydantic models internally for validation and transformation
+- Include clear JSON examples in parameter descriptions
+- See `HttpRequestTool` and AI logging tools for reference implementations

 ## Notes for AI Assistants
 - Always use the `src/` layout when adding new modules